Univ.-Prof. Dr. Desirée Schmuck

 • Media innovation and autonomy

-Her research has been published in various leading journals in the field of Communication Science and related disciplines, such as the Journal of Communication, Journal of Computer-Mediated Communication, New Media & Society, Political Communication, and Communication Research.
-For her work, Desirée received awards by the International Communication Association (ICA), the Association for Education in Journalism and Mass Communication (AEJMC), as well as the German Communication Association (DGPuK).
+Her research focuses on changes in the media environment due to the presence of digital technologies and artificial intelligence (AI) and their consequences for media users.
+Her work has been published in various leading journals in the field of Communication Science and related disciplines, such as the Journal of Communication, Journal of Computer-Mediated Communication, New Media & Society, Political Communication, and Communication Research.
+She received awards by the International Communication Association (ICA), the Association for Education in Journalism and Mass Communication (AEJMC), as well as the German Communication Association (DGPuK).
 In 2018, her dissertation was honored with the University of Vienna's and City of Vienna's Doc.Award.

-She currently supervises a team of three PhD researchers at the Department of Communication of the University of Vienna and (co-)supervises four PhD students and one post-doctoral researcher at the School for Mass Communication Research at KU Leuven.
+She currently supervises a team of three PhD researchers at the Department of Communication of the University of Vienna and two joint PhD students and one post-doctoral researcher at the Media Psychology Lab at KU Leuven.